 How do I make buttermilk?

-To make buttermilk, you will need just two simple ingredients: milk and an acid.
+To make buttermilk, you will need just two simple ingredients: regular milk and an acid.
+Whole milk is preferred.
 Start by pouring one tablespoon of lemon juice or white vinegar into a measuring cup.
 Then, add enough milk to reach the one-cup mark.
 Give it a gentle stir and let it sit for about 5 minutes to allow the acid to react with the milk.
 Afterward, you will notice that the mixture has thickened slightly and small curds have formed.

 This is your homemade buttermilk!
-You can now use it in your favorite recipes or store it in the refrigerator for up to a week.
+You can now use it to make the best biscuits or store it in the refrigerator for up to a week.

 What ingredient makes a biscuit rise?